-- Data science teams may believe they don't need data engineering, but this can lead to underperformance and technical debt.
+• Data science teams may mistakenly believe they don't need data engineering, leading to underperformance and technical debt.

 Some of the most interesting consultations are when I help data science teams that don’t think they need data engineering.
 I’ve compiled a list of some of the more common reasons why data science teams believe they don’t need data engineering and why those reasons might not be valid.